|Guide||♦||39 Triplogs||4 Topics|

 Because of the nature of the terrain, only experienced backpackers / canyoneers should consider this trip.
-We were there on one of the busiest weekends of the year, and did not see any other people, except for at either end.
+We were there on one of the busiest weekends of the year and did not see any other people, except at either end.
 If you have any doubts about this trip or your ability, do not attempt it.
 This is a very challenging trip.
 Though we did it in only three days (two nights), it is probably best to plan more time to get through.
 (We barely made it out on the third day after 11 hours of almost solid walking).
 There are no good evacuation points aside from the beginning and end of the canyon.
-If you were to become injured it might be up to you to get yourself out.
+If you were to become injured, it might be up to you to get yourself out.

 This trip requires that cars be left at both ends of the trailhead ( Gisela and Little Green Valley ).
 This trip report actually begins at the confluence of Tonto Creek and Haigler Creek and follows Tonto Creek 17 miles* to Gisela with an elevation loss of 1000 ft.
-For instructions to the confluence please see the Hellsgate
+For instructions to the confluence please see the Hellsgate trip description.

-The next day we spent almost 10 hours (approximately 6 miles) walking, swimming, falling, and crawling through more granite-walled pools until we decided on a nice, but sandy, campsite.
+The next day we spent almost 10 hours (approximately 6 miles) walking, swimming, falling, and crawling through more granite-walled pools until we decided on a nice but sandy campsite.
 The canyon through this area vacillates between Granite gorge and a Sycamore lined creek interspersed with cattails and other riparian delights.

 For instructions on how to get back to the parking lot at Gisela, see the Tonto Narrows trip description Special Gear:Backpack: There were several different varieties of packs used on the trip all with there own merits.
 I used an internal frame pack with waterproof liners.
-I wore the pack even while swimming and found it works as a sort of raft, by leaning back on it you could just float down stream.
+I wore the pack even while swimming and found it works as a sort of raft; by leaning back on it, you could float downstream.
 The only restrictive part was carrying the extra water, which inevitably found its way into the pack.
-If I do this again I would have four grommets put in at each corner of the pack to allow water to drain out after leaving the pools.
+If I do this again, I would have four grommets put in at each corner of the pack to allow water to drain out after leaving the pools.

 Kurt used a drybag inside his internal frame pack and had the same experiences as me, whereby things stayed dry, but he had to empty his pack of water after each immersion, which, as stated above, is very frequent.
-Additionally, the fabric and padding of the pack, when it becomes wet, adds pounds to the pack.
+Additionally, the fabric and padding of the pack have tapped pounds when it becomes wet.
 This is a trip to go ultralight.
-Another option, which seemed to serve Pete well, was to put his inflated Thermarest in-between his pack and a rainfly, this method was outlined in Pete's topic, Pack floating solution.
+Another option, which seemed to serve Pete well, was to put his inflated Thermarest in-between his pack and a rainfly; Pete outlined this method in the topic Pack floating solution.
 Jim's external pack arrangement is also discussed in this forum.
 As conditions will demand that you be relatively rough in the treatment of your pack during this trip, Zip-Locs used in your pack WILL LEAK; do not depend on them; especially regarding electronic gear.

 (Though I posted this description, I had a lot of help and suggestions from hikeaz and pfredricks)